FelixOmollo/House-Design-Kenya-Website/README.md

-# House-Design-Kenya-Website
+# House Design Kenya Website
-This is a building and construction planning company's website.
+This is a buildings and construction planning company's website made with HTML/CSS AND JAVASCRIPT